codeafrik/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5. File 4-lastlines Display the last 10 lines of /etc/passwd

 6. File 5-firstlines Display the first 10 lines of /etc/passwd

+7. File 6-third_line  displays the third line of the file iacta.